Claire Colwill

-Claire Colwill (born 19 September 2003) is a field hockey player from Australia, who plays as a defender.
+Claire Monique Colwill (born 19 September 2003) is an Australia field hockey player, who plays as a midfielder and defender.

 Personal life

 Claire Colwill was born and raised in Mackay, Queensland.

 Career

 Domestic league

 In 2019, Colwill was a member of the Brisbane Blaze squad for the inaugural season of the Sultana Bran Hockey One League.

 National teams

 Under–21

 Claire Colwill made her debut for the Australia U–21 team in 2020 during a test series against Japan in Canberra.

 Hockeyroos

 Colwill was named in the Hockeyroos squad for the first time in 2022, after impressing at a series of selection camps.
 She made her senior international debut in May that year, during the Trans–Tasman Hockey Series in Auckland.